Wenxin-Jiang/wenxin-jiang.github.io/_pages/about.md

 ---

 # News
+- **April 2025**: I successfully defended my doctoral thesis titled "Trustworthy Reuse in the Machine Learning Model Supply Chain"! 🎉
-- **March 2025**: I am glad to be honored the [Estus H. and Vashti L. Magoon Research Excellence Award](https://engineering.purdue.edu/Engr/People/Awards/Graduate)! 🎉
+- **March 2025**: I am glad to be honored the [Magoon Research Excellence Award](https://engineering.purdue.edu/Engr/People/Awards/Graduate)! 🎉
 - **January 2025**: I am grateful to be funded by [Socket](https://socket.dev/) during the spring semester, enabling me to conduct further research on software supply chain security.
 - **December 2024**: Our paper "Recommending Pre-Trained Models for IoT Devices" has been accepted to SERP4IoT'25 🎉 !
 - **December 2024**: I finished my 6-month internship at [Socket](https://socket.dev/) as a *Research Intern*!
 I am very grateful for the opportunity to work with such a great team and learn a lot from them.